- Are the interns paid? How much?

 Yes.
-However, please note that preference will be given to undergraduate students who are rising juniors or seniors at the time of application (for Summer 2019, graduation by to Spring 2021) or graduate students.
+However, please note that preference will be given to undergraduate students who are rising juniors or seniors at the time of application or graduate students.
 Rising sophomores may apply but must demonstrate a maturity showing that they will benefit from the program and properly represent the program.
 Graduating seniors or alumni who have graduated within the past year may also apply but must demonstrate that they will follow through with their commitment to the program and not withdraw if they get a full-time job offer.

 - Do I need to be a life sciences major to apply?